andrewsunglaekim/andrewsunglaekim.github.io/_posts/2015-03-31-many-actives-to-many-records.md

 - Patient.last.appointments
 - Patient.last.doctors

 > Note that the only patients that are associated with a single doctor are ones in which the doctor has an appointment with the patient and vice versa.
+A doctor and a patient are only associated in so far as that they must have an appointment that belongs to both of them.

 Hopefully, this post can shed some light on the has_many through association.